Blog

 Skin cancer is increasing among millennials

-Because it is skin cancer awareness month, we are discussing the dangers of unprotected sun exposure.
+May was skin cancer awareness month and we always revisit the dangers of unprotected sun exposure.
 The number of cases of melanoma in young adults is on the rise.
-Millennials are especially vulnerable, because they seem to underestimate the dangers of the sun and...
+Millennials are especially vulnerable, because they seem to underestimate the dangers of the sun and skin...

 Why is my skin dry and itchy in the winter?